slidewiki/migration/README.md

 ## The run.sh script

 The `run.sh` script runs docker-compose to set up all the container.
-Then it runs an interactie shell session of the migration image.
+Then it runs an interactive shell session of the migration image.
 When the migration image exits all containers are removed by docker-compose.

 ## Volumes